teschmitt/kicker_scoreboard/rust-server/README.md

 And that's it for now

 ## Todos

-- [] create GoalSender trait to abstract away method of sending goal events
+- [ ] create GoalSender trait to abstract away method of sending goal events
+- [ ] implement MQTT goal monitor